michaelgrosner/tribeca/MANUAL.md

 * `audio?` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).

+* `profit` - Interval in hours to recalculate the display of Profit (under wallet values), for example a `profit` of 0.5 will compare the current wallet values and the values from half hour ago to display the +/- % of increment between both.

 * `delayUI` - Relax the display of UI data by `delayUI` seconds.
 Set a value of 0 (zero) to display UI data in realtime, but this may penalize the communication with the exchange if you end up sending too much frequent UI data (like in low latency environments with super fast market data updates; at home is OK in realtime because the latency of tribeca with the exchange tends to be higher than the latency of tribeca with your browser).